lmassaron/overfitting/README.md

 # Don't Overfit! - A Kaggle Competition

-This project is an attempt to solve the "Don't Overfit!
-II" competition on Kaggle.
+This project is an attempt to solve the "Don't Overfit!" competition on Kaggle.
 The goal is to build a model that accurately predicts a binary target variable on a large test set, given a very small training set.

 ## Dataset

-The dataset for this project is from the [Don't Overfit!
-II](https://www.kaggle.com/c/overfitting) Kaggle competition.
+The dataset for this project is from the [Don't Overfit!](https://www.kaggle.com/competitions/overfitting/) Kaggle competition.

 *   **Training data:** 250 samples
 *   **Test data:** 19,750 samples